 If you’re using old office equipment, such as massive monitors, desktop PCs and printers, consider trading them in for more energy efficient models.
 And if you can ditch the desktop for a laptop, your new hardware will use about 80 less electricity and mean you can take your work on the move.
 Speaking of which…

 One of the most effective ways to save energy when working from home is to not work at home at all.
 Working from a laptop means anywhere that has an internet connection can be used as an office – if you’re using a public network, always make sure you connect via a virtual private network (VPN) to make sure your connection is secure and data is safe.
 And if you're worried about missing out on important meetings, try a conference call or video conferencing to keep in touch with colleagues.
+See here for the best VPNs for iPhone and iPad.

 Working from your local coffee shop means you can get away from your usual surroundings to soak up the atmosphere, and electricity, somewhere else – just make sure all the money you’ll save isn’t then spent on coffee and cakes.